prichrd/ftconf.nvim/README.md

 # ftconf.nvim

 In the same spirit as [ftplugin](https://neovim.io/doc/user/usr_41.html#41.12), this plugin enables language-specific configurations.
-It allows its user to configure a function to be called when a buffer is installed.
+It allows its user to configure a function to be called when a buffer is launched.
 Here is a sample
 setup:

 ```lua